-- Kids step tracker with monster feet – Kids can walk around the backyard on these monster feet finding their balance.
+- An activity tracker or step tracker with monster feet – Kids can walk around the backyard on these monster feet finding their balance.
 In addition, when the weather is too rough, these are fun for everyone inside.

-- A “five senses toy” – This can include something to smell (lotion), something to hear (new songs to download), something to taste (favorite dessert), something to see (a book), something to touch (new winter gloves).
+- A “five senses toy” – This can include something to smell (lotion), something to hear (new songs to download), something to taste (favorite dessert, bonus points for a dessert to make together), something to see (a book), something to touch (new winter gloves).

 - Subscription boxes – This gift keeps on giving.
-Depending on your child, you can subscribe to an activity box with varying gear or subscribe to one that promotes a different creative activity each month.
-Subscription boxes can introduce children to a world of robotics, experiments and more.
+Depending on your child, you can subscribe to an activity box with varying gear or one that promotes a fun craft each month.
+Subscription boxes can introduce families to a world of robotics, experiments, baking, art and more.